Pediatric Orthopedic surgeons who treat Marfan Syndrome

 Why Schedule an Appointment with Medical City Children’s Orthopedics and Spine Specialists

 The Medical City Children’s Orthopedics and Spine Specialists has been providing Treatment and Care for children with inherited medical conditions like Marfan Syndrome for many years.
 We focus on improving the long-term health of children.
 If your child is in pain as a result of an inherited medical condition, call one of our compassionate experts at 214-556-0590 to schedule an appointment with us.
-Finally, we offer personalized treatment and urgent pediatric care services at all of our four locations — ArlingtonDallas, Flower Mound, Frisco, and McKinneyTX.
-If you notice any symptoms that disturb you in your child, don’t hesitate to contact us to avoid complications.
+Finally, we offer personalized treatment and urgent pediatric care services at all of our five locations — ArlingtonDallas, Flower Mound, Frisco, and McKinneyTX.
+If you notice any symptoms that disturb your child, don’t hesitate to contact us to avoid complications.

 ____________________